Skip to main content

 Note: When downgrading from a beta firmware to a stable firmware, a feedback request page will be presented.
 Please select any options that reflect the downgrade reason before selecting Schedule change for network.

-Rescheduling or Canceling a Firmware Upgrade
+Rescheduling or Cancelling a Firmware Upgrade

 1. Navigate to Organization > Monitor > Firmware upgrades